 Apartment Therapy Marketplace is big in the big cities, like New York City, Atlanta, and Chicago, but you can sell from anywhere and ship globally.
 Their focus is on mid-century and modern used furniture and lighting, and the listing is free.
 Once you’ve created an account and uploaded photos, you can share the listing on Facebook and Twitter.

 Chairish is the hot site for selling more upscale items–it’s the go-to site for decorators on the hunt for a particular look.
 You need to be a little creative when you sell with them–Chairish’s name is a play on their hook–their listings tell a story about a given item, so the buyer has some context about your cherished used couch.
 Chairish arranges for shipping, if necessary, and you can communicate with buyers via Chairish dashboard, email address, or phone.
 They take a 20% commission on all items they sell for you.

 Trove is a local online marketplace, although sellers can ship globally.
 Buyers see items closest to their Zip code but can expand their search–so a neighbor a few blocks away will see your item first.
 Like eBay, buyers make offers on your furniture, and you can see their buyer profiles–if you get several offers, you can choose your buyer based on factors like past performance and mutual connections.
 Trove Marketplace takes a 10% commission on all items sold.
 Trove also lets you share postings on social media.

 Viyet is a division of Sotheby’s Home, so this is the place for antiques and designer furniture.
 This is upscale online consignment–they send an appraiser to your home to look over your used furniture, lighting, art, and accessories and determine which items meet their minimums–$1000 for furniture, $500 for lighting, and $100 for accessories.
-After they photograph, measure, and document your things, they can either remove them to their warehouse or leave them with you.
+After they photograph, measure, and document your things, they can either remove them from their warehouse or leave them with you.
 Viyet handles all aspects of the transaction for you and charges a 40% commission.